 Read the Bible in Composition Order

 Composition order means reading biblical texts by when each was composed — not the order they appear in a printed Bible.
-That sequence, called the canon, was established centuries after the texts themselves.
+The traditional sequence, called the canon, took shape centuries after many of the texts were composed.

 The Bible you hold in your hands opens with Genesis 1 — "In the beginning, God created the heavens and the earth."
 A few pages later, in Genesis 2, creation happens again.
 Different order, different tone, different name for God.

-The twist: Genesis 1, the one that comes first in your Bible, was actually composed later than Genesis 2.
+Genesis 1 comes first in a printed Bible and was likely composed later than Genesis 2.

-By the time Genesis 1 was composed, the book of Amos was already three hundred years old.
+By the time Genesis reached its final form, Amos was already centuries old.

 10 Historical Periods of Composition